jdsuarez97/Caso-1---Dise-o/README.md

 Daniela Suarez Quiros

-Currently, the preparation of the Customs Single Administrative Document (DUA) in Costa Rica is a largely manual process where customs specialists must extract and transcribe information from multiple documents such as invoices, bills of lading, and packing lists.
-Due to the heterogeneous formats and structures of these documents, the process becomes time-consuming and prone to errors, often leading to inconsistencies, rework, and delays in customs processing.
-The problem to solve is how to automate and standardize the extraction and completion of DUA data from multiple sources while keeping the specialist in a validation role, thereby reducing operational workload, minimizing errors, and improving efficiency in international trade operations.
+The preparation of the Customs Single Administrative Document (DUA) in Costa Rica currently requires significant manual effort.
+Information needed to complete the declaration is distributed across multiple documents such as invoices, packing lists, transport documents, and certificates.
+These files often arrive in different formats—including spreadsheets, PDFs, Word documents, and scanned images—which forces customs specialists to manually locate and interpret the relevant data before entering it into the official DUA template.

+To improve this process, the proposed solution introduces a system capable of automatically analyzing a collection of trade documents and extracting the information required for the declaration.
+The system will process heterogeneous formats, identify relevant fields, and map the extracted data to the corresponding sections of the official DUA structure defined by the Costa Rican customs authority.

+The expected outcome is a DUA document that is automatically pre-filled and ready for expert validation.
+Instead of manually consolidating data, customs specialists will focus on reviewing flagged fields and confirming accuracy.
+This approach reduces operational workload, lowers the probability of data entry errors, and helps accelerate customs processing in international trade operations.

 # 1. Frontend Design